-The above graph represents the India smartphone market share by top vendors, starting from Q1 2014 to the most recently completed quarter.
-The list of top five smartphone brands in India in Q3 2019 includes Xiaomi, Samsung, Vivo, Realme, and Oppo.
+The above graph represents the India smartphone market share by top vendors, starting from Q1 2014 to Q3 2021.
+The list of top five smartphone brands in India in Q3 2021 includes Xiaomi, Samsung, Vivo, Realme, and Oppo.
 About 52 million units of smartphones were shipped during the third quarter, with a 2% YoY decline.
 When compared to the previous quarter, the Indian smartphone market grew an astonishing 82% YoY in Q2 2021, shipping more than 33 million units.

 The Growth of Top Five Smartphone Vendors in India

-Vivo and Oppo, the other two hyperactive Chinese smartphone brands are leaving no stone unturned to capture the lion’s share of the India smartphone market.
-In Q1 2019, Vivo has surprised everyone with its spectacular performance in the India smartphone market as the shipments grew 119% YoY.
+In Q1 2019, Vivo had surprised everyone with its spectacular performance in the India smartphone market as the shipments grew 119% YoY.
 The smartphone shipment share of Vivo doubled from just 6% to 12% within a year, beating its closest rival Oppo with a distant margin.

-Realme which entered the list of India’s top five smartphone brands in Q4 2018 still stands at 4th spot with a 14.6% share in Q2 2021.
+Realme, which entered the list of India’s top five smartphone brands in Q4 2018, still stands at 4th spot with a 14.6% share in Q2 2021.
 The share of Realme increased both yearly and sequentially.
-It is important to note that in Q3 2019, Realme recorded a whopping 433% year-over-year growth in its shipment share, increased from just 3% to 16% in just one year.
+It is important to note that the Chinese brand captured a whopping 140% YoY growth in shipments in Q2 2021.
+Realme has become the fastest brand to reach 50 million cumulative smartphone shipments in India.